Instagram wants you to believe that a "calm space" requires a West Elm sofa, a Himalayan salt lamp, and a $200 essential oil diffuser. It doesn't.

 FAQ: Calming Spaces

 Focus on zones.
 You might not be able to calm the whole house, but you can calm one corner.
-A "Peace Corner" with one cushion and no toys is enough.
+A "Peace Corner" with one cushion and zero toys is enough.

 Does color matter?